maliahavlicek/what2do2day/README.md

 ### Cross Browser/ Cross Device Verification
 To verify that the application is functional and looks pleasant  across various operating systems and device sizes I devised another suite of manual tests in the cross browser tab of my [testing workheet](https://docs.google.com/spreadsheets/d/1p1aoEQsVZUAZN50AQLZbaerS9UVVQkHG--XoiNccaC0/edit?usp=sharing) on the cross browser tab.

+Please note: Since flex grid is the basis of CSS IE 11 and ios lower than 11 will not render the app nicely.

 These tests are lighter on the functionality with more attention being paid to the layout and console logs:

 [![cross browser tests](documentation/images/software_cycle/cross_browser_test.png "cross browser tests")](https://docs.google.com/spreadsheets/d/1p1aoEQsVZUAZN50AQLZbaerS9UVVQkHG--XoiNccaC0/edit?usp=sharing)